OpenAlly/sigyn/src/config/README.md

   | `throttle.count`    | `number` | ❌ | The count threshold to bypass throttle, default to `0` (never send alert before the end of interval). |

 > [!WARNING]
-> Self-monitoring templates can a root template reference, however the available variables are differents.
+> Self-monitoring templates can be a root template reference, however the available variables are differents.

 - `rule.labelFilters` (Object, Optional):
   - This object specifies label filters to add for a given rule.